powerapi-ng/pyJoules/README.md

 **pyJoules** uses the nvidia "_Nvidia Management Library_" technology to measure energy consumption of nvidia devices.
 The energy measurement API is only available on nvidia GPU with [Volta architecture](https://en.wikipedia.org/wiki/Volta_(microarchitecture))(2018)
 # Installation

+## Requirements

+- python >= 3.7
+- [nvml](https://developer.nvidia.com/nvidia-management-library-nvml) (if you want nvidia GPU support)

+## Installation
 You can install **pyJoules** with pip: `pip install pyJoules`

 if you want to use pyJoule to also measure nvidia GPU energy consumption, you have to install it with nvidia driver support using this command : `pip install pyJoules[nvidia]`.
-You need also to install the [nvml](https://developer.nvidia.com/nvidia-management-library-nvml) library.

 # Basic usage